 By A Web Design

 Welcome to the ASCE, North Carolina Section Eastern Branch website.
 Your Eastern Branch has many opportunities for you to get involved with ASCE in addition to participation in our regularly scheduled lunch meetings, held the 3rd Thursday of each month (except June, August, and December).
 All upcoming events will be posted below.
 Please visit the calendar to view event dates through 2013.
-You can also follow us on Twitter at @ASCENCEast and subscribe to our online schedule to be automatically notified of upcoming events.
+You can follow us on Twitter at @ASCENCEast and subscribe to our online schedule to be automatically notified of upcoming events.

 You are invited to the next American Society of Civil Engineers North Carolina Section Eastern Branch Luncheon

 Summary: The first Raleigh Union Station was built in 1892 and still stands at the corner of Dawson and Martin Streets, though it was abandoned as a train station in 1950.
 Since then, multiple plans and studies identified the Boylan Wye as the best area for a new union station or Multi-Modal Transportation Center.
 The City of Raleigh, NCDOT, and Triangle Transit recently aligned their efforts to develop plans for a new Raleigh Union Station, which will adaptively reuse a 1960’s-era industrial building.
 The $73 million project is partially funded, design teams have been selected and began work in January 2013, and completion is scheduled for 2017.
 This session will review the project history, feasibility, costs, funding, schedule, and benefits.Mr.
 Newton is a native of Raleigh, and a 1988 graduate of NC State University with a BS in Civil Engineering.
 He began working with the NCDOT Rail Division in 2000, and oversees the NCDOT Train Station Improvement Program, and other Rail Facilities projects.
 He has also worked in municipal government and in private sector engineering.